Amorion-research/AMORION-Universal-Framework/README.md

 # DEVUS Universal Framework

-## Overview
+## What is DEVUS?
-DEVUS Universal Framework represents a revolutionary paradigm shift in how we approach fundamental concepts in science and technology.
-It unifies security, information, energy, computation, and spatiotemporal structures through mathematical invariants, without relying on AI, cryptography, steganography, or obfuscation.
+DEVUS Universal Framework is a revolutionary paradigm that unifies security, information, energy, cognition, and spatiotemporal structure through mathematical invariants without reliance on AI, cryptography, or obfuscation.

 ## The Five Pillars
-1. **Security** - Mathematically provable security through physical laws
+1. **Security** - Mathematically provable security through the laws of physics
-2. **Information & Communication** - Information as mathematical invariant
+2. **Information & Communication** - Information as a mathematical invariant
 3. **Energy & Transformation** - Energy as mathematical transformation
 4. **Computation & Cognition** - Computation and consciousness as invariants
 5. **Spatiotemporal Structure** - Spacetime as mathematical relation

 ## Core Principles
-* **Mathematical necessity** over algorithmic complexity
+* **Mathematical necessity** over complexity
-* **Physical laws** over computational strength
+* **Physical laws** over algorithmic strength
 * **Transparency** over obfuscation
 * **Universality** over specialization

 ## Crown Jewels
-Each pillar contains "crown jewels" - mathematical sweet spots where different concepts intersect to create something greater than the sum of their parts:
+Each pillar contains "crown jewels" - mathematical sweet spots where different concepts meet and create something greater than the sum of their parts.

-- **Physical-Temporal-Topological Impossibility Proof (PTTIP)**
-- **Symplectic-Cohomological Emergence Validation (SCEV)**
-- **Multidimensional Physical Provability (MPP)**
-- **Brouwerian Contradiction Validation (BCV)**

-## Project Status
+## Status
 This project is in early conceptual stage.
 We welcome contributions from mathematicians, physicists, computer scientists, and thinkers from all disciplines.

 ## Vision
-Our vision is to create a new paradigm where security, information processing, and cognition all derive from universal mathematical principles, without dependence on secrets, cryptography, or centralized control.
+Our vision is to create a new paradigm where security, information processing, and cognition are all derived from universal mathematical principles, without reliance on secrets, cryptography, or centralized control.

 ## Getting Started
 See the [documentation](/docs/overview.md) for a deeper introduction to the framework.

+## Contributing
+We welcome contributions from all backgrounds and expertise levels.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to contribute.

 ## License
 This project is licensed under the MIT License with an ethical use clause - see the [LICENSE](LICENSE) file for details.

-## Contributing
-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.